Page of the United States House of Representatives: End of the program

-On August 8, 2011, Speaker John Boehner (R-OH) and then-Minority Leader Nancy Pelosi (D-CA) announced in a joint statement that the House would end the page program, saying technological advancements made page services unnecessary in light of the cost of the program, which was more than $5 million ($69,000-$80,000 per page).
-"Pages, once stretched to the limit delivering large numbers of documents and other packages between the U.S. Capitol and House office buildings, are today rarely called upon for such services, since most documents are now transmitted electronically", they said.
+On August 8, 2011, Speaker John Boehner (R-OH) and then-Minority Leader Nancy Pelosi (D-CA) announced in a joint statement that the House of Representatives would end the longtime page program, saying technological advancements made page services unnecessary in light of the cost of the program, which was more than $5 million ($69,000-$80,000 per page).
+"Pages, once stretched to the limit delivering large numbers of documents and other packages between the U.S. Capitol and southside House office buildings, are today rarely called upon for such services, since most documents are now transmitted electronically", they said.
 "We have great appreciation for the unique role that pages have played in the history and traditions of the House of Representatives.
 This decision was not easy, but it was necessary due to the prohibitive cost of the program and advances in technology that have rendered most page-provided services no longer essential to the smooth functioning of the House."

-The Senate Page program continued.
+The separate U.S. Senate Page program since 1829, however continued.